Adam Scott: 2016–present: Career expansion and Severance

 From 2016 to 2018, Scott appeared in five episodes of the acclaimed Michael Schur show The Good Place as Trevor, a demon.
 In 2017, he appeared in David Wain's Wet Hot American Summer: Ten Years Later and made a guest appearance on HBO's Veep.
 In 2017 and 2019, Scott took a turn to dramatic work by appearing in HBO's Big Little Lies as Ed Mackenzie, husband of main character Madeline Mackenzie, played by Reese Witherspoon.

 Scott and Paul Rudd teamed up again to act in and produce the indie comedy Fun Mom Dinner (2017).
 Scott starred with Craig Robinson in the sitcom Ghosted, which premiered on October 1, 2017, on Fox, lasting just one season.
 He and his wife executive produced the show.
 In 2020, Scott hosted the one-season ABC game show Don't, executive produced by Ryan Reynolds.

-In 2022, Scott began starring in and executive producing the Apple TV+ show Severance, which is executive produced and directed by Ben Stiller.
-His performance was critically acclaimed and has earned him 2 Emmy nominations for Outstanding Lead Actor in a Drama Series in 2022 and 2025 respectively, and 2 more nominations for Outstanding Drama Series in those same years as Executive Producer.
+In 2022, Scott began starring in and executive producing the Apple TV show Severance, which is executive produced and directed by Ben Stiller.
+His performance was critically acclaimed and has earned him two Emmy nominations for Outstanding Lead Actor in a Drama Series in 2022 and 2025 respectively, and two more nominations for Outstanding Drama Series in those same years as Executive Producer.
 The cult hit Party Down was revived in 2023, with Scott reprising the character of Henry Pollard.
 In Sony's Spider-Man Universe, Scott appeared in Madame Web (2024) as a young Ben Parker.

 In 2024, it was announced that Scott would star alongside Danielle Deadwyler in the independent thriller, The Saviors.

-He is featured along with Adam Brody in the BBDO-created “It’s Time for WhatsApp” advertising campaign which debuted on 3 September 2025.
+Scott portrayed the central character in the 2026 thriller The Whisper Man.

+Commercials and advertisements

+In 2013, Adam Scott appeared in a series of print ads for the BMW 3 Series Gran Turismo.
+From 2013 to 2018, he starred in commercials for Smirnoff Vodka, Volkswagen, and ESPN’s Sunday Night Baseball.
+In 2019, Scott played a record label accountant alongside rapper 2 Chainz in the "Expensify This" campaign, which aired during Super Bowl LIII.
+Scott has also appeared in commercials and print ads for J.Crew, Black Box Wines, Verizon’s "One Unlimited" campaign for the iPhone 14 Pro, and Rowing Blazers/Zodiac Watches.
+In 2024, he became the spokesperson for Philips Norelco OneBlade.
+For the second season of Severance, Scott and Ben Stiller appeared in a series of State Farm commercials encouraging viewers to "sever" from their parents’ car insurance.

+Since 2024, Scott has also done voice-over work for TaxAct, UKG, and ZipRecruiter.
+In 2025, Scott and Adam Brody starred in the "It’s Time for WhatsApp" campaign, highlighting the drawbacks of traditional group chats compared with WhatsApp.
+Scott also appeared alongside his daughter, Frankie, in Volvo’s docuseries "The Family Car."